 - Coconut and palm oils are both high in saturated fats.
 Substitute a healthy monounsaturated fat like olive oil, avocado oil or canola oil instead.

 - Animal products contain saturated fats.
 Eat less animal meats and look for leaner cuts when you do.
-Skip the cheese, or eat less and choose low fat versions.
+Eat less cheese and choose low fat versions.

-- Avoid eating Trans fats.
+- A key to a high blood pressure diet is to avoid eating Trans fats.
 Baked goods (shortening) and fried foods (oils) usually contain trans fats.
 And don’t trust the front of any package.
 By law, a serving can contain 0.5 grams of trans fat and be labeled as 0 grams.
 Always look at the ingredient list.
 If you see “partially hydrogenated” it’s a trans fat.
 3.

 3. Crowd in Potassium